Summary

 Invest in Building Efficiency: Reducing energy use in buildings—“nega-watts”—is the lowest-cost pathway to achieving U.S. energy dominance.

-Embrace “All of the Above” Energy Creation: America must lead across all energy technologies to unleash our country’s energy dominance.
+Embrace “All of the Above” Energy Creation: America must lead across all energy technologies, regardless of fuel source, to achieve America’s energy dominance.

 Streamline Permitting Reform: Federal policy can help modernize and speed up the lengthy, burdensome permitting process for new energy projects.